Meetha Khatta Pyaar Hamara

-Meetha Khatta Pyaar Hamara is an Indian Hindi-language drama television series that aired from 24 April 2024 to 10 July 2024 on StarPlus and streams digitally on Disney+ Hotstar.
-Produced by Panorama Entertainment Pvt.
-Ltd, it is a remake of Star Pravah's Muramba.
-It starred Prerna Singh, Avinash Mishra and Aarchi Sachdeva.
+Meetha Khatta Pyaar Hamara is an Indian Hindi-language drama television series that aired from 24 April 2024 to 10 July 2024 on StarPlus and streams digitally on JioHotstar.
+It is produced by Panorama Entertainment Pvt.
+Ltd. It starred Prerna Singh, Avinash Mishra and Aarchi Sachdeva.

-Premise

-Set against the backdrop of Pune, Sajeeri, a simple girl who works hard to make a mark in the world of cooking.
-Her life takes a turn when Shivam, a renowned chef, crosses paths with her, making her fall in love with him while he loves her best friend, Saachi.

 Plot

 Set against the backdrop of Pune, Sajeeri, a simple girl works hard to make a mark in the world of cooking.
 Sajeeri is a best friend to a rich girl Sanchi.
 They both are opposite from each other.
 Shivam, a renowned chef, belongs from a joint family of the wealthy Mukadams, falls for Sanchi and wishes to marry her.
 Shivam proposes Sanchi but she rejects him.
 Sanchi makes Sajeeri believe that Shivam loves her.
 One night Shivam proposes Sajeeri in an unconscious state which make her believe this.
 Nalini (Shivam's mother) and Sajeeri's mother are best friends.
 Nalini asks Sajeeri's hand for Shivam.
 Shivam and Sajeeri gets married.
 Shivam dislikes Sajeeri.
 Urmila (Shivam's grandmother) hates Sajeeri and calls her Basti Wali.
 She with Mandira (Shivam's sister-in-law) conspires against Sajeeri many times but she fails.

 Finally Urmila brings Sanchi abandoned by her boyfriend Nikhil, Sanchi decides to snatch Shivam from Sajeeri.
 Shivam who realised his feelings for Sajeeri fakes a drama where he tried to kill himself and Sanchi but Sanchi saved herself only while Sajeeri saves Shivam.
 Shivam tells Sanchi to be loyal in friendship.
 Sanchi leaves and Sajeeri Shivam reunites.
 Urmila accepts Sajeeri and the whole family reunites ever after.